Reach-avoid games for players with damped double integrator dynamics: Optimal Strategy in Defender-Winning Scenarios

 \subsection{Attacker's Dominance Region}

-As defined in \cite{Isaacs}, the attacker's dominance region (ADR) is the region where the attacker can reach without being captured.
-In this section, we first define the typical attacker's dominance region for this problem.
-Then, a new type of the attacker dominance region is introduced. \begin{definition}[ADR] The typical attacker's dominance region is the set of points where $\exists j\in\{0,1,2,3\}$ such that the attacker reaches at the point at $t_{Aj}$ and it is outside $\mathcal{I}_D(t_{Aj})$.
+As defined in \cite{Isaacs}, the attacker's dominance region is the region where the attacker can reach without being captured.
+In this section, we first define the normal attacker's dominance region for this problem.
+Then, a new type of the attacker's dominance region is introduced. \begin{definition}[ADR] The normal attacker's dominance region is the set of points where the attacker can reach with Normal strategy when it is outside the region enclosed by $\mathcal{I}_D$.

-The attacker's dominance region is further divided into two types.
-The first type of ADR, denoted as $\mathcal{R}_I$, is given by:
+ADR is further divided into two types.
+The first one is the region where the attacker can reach without being captured, given by

-where $\theta_A^*$ is the strategy for the attacker to reach $\mathbf{x}$ at $t_{Aj}$.
-That is, the attacker can reach the point with its maximum acceleration and a constant $\theta_A$ without being captured.